St. Louis Blues: End of the playoff streak, lockout, and rebuild (1998–2011)

 Defenseman Chris Pronger (acquired from the Hartford Whalers in 1995 for Brendan Shanahan), Keith Tkachuk, Pavol Demitra, Pierre Turgeon, Al MacInnis and goaltender Roman Turek kept the Blues a contender in the NHL.
 In 1999–2000, the team notched a franchise-record 114 points during the regular season, earning the Presidents' Trophy for the League's best record.
 However, they were stunned by the San Jose Sharks in the first round of the 2000 playoffs in seven games.
-In 2001, the Blues advanced to the Western Conference Finals before bowing out in five games to the eventual champions, the Colorado Avalanche.
+In the 2000–01 season, the Blues advanced to the conference finals before bowing out in five games to the eventual champions, the Colorado Avalanche.
 Nonetheless, the team remained competitive for the next three years, despite never advancing beyond the second round.
 Despite years of mediocrity and the stigma of never being able to "take the next step," the Blues were a playoff presence every year from 1980 to 2004 – the third-longest streak in North American professional sports history (all three of which being held by NHL teams).
-However, they never made an appearance in the Stanley Cup Finals.
+However, they never made an appearance in the Stanley Cup Final.
 In fact, they made it to the conference finals only two times in their streak (1986 and 2001).